 When it comes to battery life, Vivo smartphones can be relied upon to provide long-lasting power and keep us connected on the go.
 We have been quite amazed by the battery optimization provided by the Chinese smartphone giant ever since we tested Vivo S1 Pro and this time with Vivo V19, the firm has not let us down.

 The device comes with FlashCharge 2.0 and a 33W charger right out of the box.
 It took 1 hour and 33 mins to fully charge the smartphone and in our video loop test, Vivo V19 completely discharged its battery in 17 hours and 38 mins.
-Alas, the phone couldn’t outperform Vivo S1 Pro that played a video for 19 hours 14 mins in a loop before running out of charge.
+Alas, the phone couldn’t outperform the Vivo S1 Pro that played a video for 19 hours 14 mins in a loop before running out of charge.

 In the 4 hours of real-life usage test, the phone consumed 42% battery.
 If you are an avid PUBG player, you should expect a loss of 16-18% of battery in an hour-long gaming session.
 Similarly, video recording also drains around 18-19% of battery in an hour even if you are not using the phone’s flash

 Vivo V19 is equipped with a 48MP main camera, a feature that is common in many smartphones coming nowadays.
 The device also has an 8MP ultrawide lens, 2MP bokeh lens, and 2MP macro sensor.
-We believe that the company should have upgraded the 2MP macro lens to 5MP one as we have seen the latter in comparatively low-priced Xiaomi Redmi Note 9S and Redmi Note 9 Pro.
-For selfies, the smartphone also features a 32MP main and 8MP ultrawide lenses at the front.
+We believe that the company should have upgraded the 2MP macro lens to a 5MP one as we have seen the latter in comparatively low-priced Xiaomi Redmi Note 9S and Redmi Note 9 Pro.
+For selfies, the smartphone also features 32MP main and 8MP ultrawide lenses at the front.

 The default camera app of the smartphone comes with tons of interesting features for the users.
 Vivo’s Jovi intelligence can prove to be a helpful guide as it can adjust the phone’s camera settings to suit different scenarios.
-The company has also poured a lot of effort in perfecting the beauty mode as the smartphone offers a huge variety of options to tweak different attributes of the subject.
-While we are quite satisfied with the interface of the app, we do believe that there is potential to further simplify it for the convenient photographic experience.
+The company has also poured a lot of effort into perfecting the beauty mode as the smartphone offers a huge variety of options to tweak different attributes of the subject.
+While we are quite satisfied with the interface of the app, we do believe that there is potential to further simplify it for a convenient photographic experience.

 While testing the camera of the smartphone, it was interesting to see that all the lenses behaved differently when it came to color reproduction.
 The phone performed exceptionally well especially during sunlight and captures natural colors in the standard mode (12MP mode) and keeps the noise well under control in the photograph.
 Also, the dynamic range looks adequate enough to highlight the presence of dark objects in the image.